Posted on: 18/05/2017

 - Haskell Cookbook

-- ghcid, which automatically reloads (compiles) your code within GHCI (the Haskell interpreter implementation) and shows relevant errors.
-Did I also mention it’s incredibly fast, perhaps even instantaneous? https://github.com/ndmitchell/ghcid
+- ghcid, Automatically reloads / compiles your code on file changes, within GHCI (the Haskell interpreter implementation) and shows relevant errors.
+It’s very fast too https://github.com/ndmitchell/ghcid

 - https://github.com/krispo/awesome-haskell I’ve only seen this recently.